pgmtx/YueScript/doc/docs/doc/README.md

 ### Common Usage

-Macro function is used for evaluating a string in the compile time and insert the generated codes into final compilation.
+Macro functions are used to evaluate a string at compile time and to insert generated codes into final compilation.

 ```moonscript
 macro PI2 = -> math.pi * 2